ungoogled-software/ungoogled-chromium/docs/building.md

 (`PACKAGE_TYPE_HERE` is the same as above)

-Source package files should appear in `build/`
+Source package files will appear under `build/`

 ## Windows